Cork City Railways: Cork City Railways

-The Cork City Railways were constructed in 1911 and opened in 1912 to connect the Irish standard gauge systems north and south of the River Lee in Cork, Ireland.
+The Cork City Railways were authorised by the Cork City Railways Act 1906 (6 Edw.
+7. c. clxxii), constructed in 1911 and opened in 1912 to connect the Irish standard gauge systems north and south of the River Lee in Cork, Ireland.
 Half the finance of £150,000 for the Company was put forward by the Great Western Railway (GWR) company of the United Kingdom who had previously invested in the Fishguard, Rosslare and Waterford route.
 Three of the four company directors were also from the GWR.The company owned no locomotives and the system was operated by other railway companies.

 There were two lines, the first starting west from Glanmire Road station before curving to cross the two channels of the River Lee, and the electric tramway, to pass by Cork Albert Quay railway station and join the Cork, Bandon and South Coast Railway (CBSCR) immediately thereafter.
 This line had various branches to docks.
 This line may briefly have had a scheduled passenger service in the summer of 1914.

 The second line ran from the CBSCR goods yard to Victoria Quays.

 Usage of the Cork City Railways lines reduced with the closure of the old CBSCR route in 1961; however, freight movements to Albert and Victoria Quays continued until 1976, leaving only a few tracks close to Glanmire Road.